Kavedin/moodle-local_morska/README.md

 ## Paid subscription product

 **Morska is a paid institutional subscription product.** A new installation receives one server-registered **15-day free trial**.
-No licence key is required during the trial.
+No license key is required during the trial.
 After the trial, learner-facing Morska services require an active subscription entitlement.

 Subscription information and purchase: https://ktc.co.ug/downloads/morska/